 Accessible and Inclusive Parks in the Des Moines Metro

-The Des Moines Metro has been developing more inclusive playgrounds where children and adults of all capabilities are able to play.
+The Des Moines Metro has been developing more inclusive playgrounds where children and adults of all capabilities can play.
 Playgrounds can be separated into three levels: ADA-Compliant, Accessible, and Inclusive.

 2. Accessible Playgrounds: These playgrounds are ADA-Compliant and they also offer an array of play experiences.
 For example, the playground may have a rubber surface so wheelchair users can navigate more easily and provide several options that children can access from a wheelchair level.